2i2c-org/team-compass/practices/coordination.md

 Deliverables represent incremental amounts of value we can deliver to a particular stakeholder, and should be completable in a week or two.

 Most issues in our repositories are deliverables, in varying states of readiness.
 When a deliverable is first created, it may lack information, be improperly scoped, or have an unclear path to implementation.
-We improve this through _issue refinement_ (see below).
+We improve this through _deliverable refinement_ (see below).

 A deliverable is ready to work (and can thus be added to the Project Backlog) when it has the following properties (adapted from the [INVEST methodology](https://agileforall.com/new-to-agile-invest-in-good-user-stories/)).